First DUI Offense

 According to Pennsylvania law, the blood alcohol concentration of a person’s blood at the time of their alleged DUI is the guide to the classification of DUI offenses and punishments.

-- General Impairment: When a person’s BAC is .08 to .09 percent; punishments include incarceration of up to six months and fines of up to $300.
+- General Impairment: A person is generally impaired when their BAC falls between .08 and .09 percent; disciplinary actions include jail sentences of up to six months and fines of up to $300.

-- Highest BAC: When a person’s BAC is .016 percent or higher; punishments include incarceration from 72 hours to six months, a 12-month license suspension, and fines ranging from $1,000 to $5,000.
+- Highest BAC: The term law enforcement uses to describe a BAC of .016 percent or higher; penance includes a period of imprisonment of 72 hours to six months, 12-months of license suspension, and fines ranging from $1,000 to $5,000.

 This could change if you refuse a breathalyzer at the time of your arrest.
 In that case, you might be required to have an ignition interlock device installed on your vehicle and be restricted to driving only that vehicle for a year.
 If your BAC was in the High or Highest category, you might receive a mandatory suspension of your driver’s license, a mandatory period of incarceration, and higher fines.Are There Alternatives to Conviction in a First-time DUI Case?